Magnesium is a mineral that plays a big role in making your body work right. More than 300 chemical reactions inside you depend on the mineral.

 These meat alternatives are also good magnesium sources:

-Depending on the source and brand, your water may contain a small amount of magnesium:
+Depending on the source and brand, water may contain a small amount of magnesium.

-You can find magnesium in supplements and vitamins.
-Certain food products are sometimes enriched with magnesium, but you need to look at the label to be sure.
+Certain food products have added magnesium, but you need to look at the label to be sure.
 Some examples are:

 - Meal replacement bars